yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/micro.png)

-### 3. Install Codewind in Visual Studio to create
+### 3. Install Codewind in Visual Studio to create microservices test and deploy to github
 Once we have decided which service needs to be converted into micro-services, initialize codewind in our visual studio that will help us to do local development, testing services and containerizing it.
 Please follow the below steps to work with codewind:

 1. Open VisualStudio.